VinFG1/VinFG1/README.md

 - Cloud infrastructure (incl.
 AWS, GCP, Azure, and OCI)
 - Static website design and deployment
 - Game development (primarily in Java)

-If you want to contact me, my info is on my [website](https://vinfg1.com)

 ---
 ### and this is Milton: